Green Nibbles Farm

 in a wooden building.
 No more free range for our birds.
 But...we do throw

-lots of greens to them daily.
+lots of greens to them.

 Weeds are always available.
 The hens go near crazy when greens are